fuadalazad/wp-project-manager/readme.txt

 –   Also get notified when a task is completed or a new member is added

 ##</> GitHub & Bitbucket Integration (Pro)
-–   Connect GitHub and Bitbucket accounts to WP Project Manager –   Whenever issues are created on GitHub and Bitbucket accounts, they are automatically added to the task manager list for developers
+–   Connect GitHub and Bitbucket accounts to weDevs Project Manager –   Whenever issues are created on GitHub and Bitbucket accounts, they are automatically added to the task manager list for developers

 ##📈 Advanced Reports & Insights (Pro)